RELISH: LLM REgression with a Latent Iterative State Head: Introduction

 In the era of large language models (LLMs), most natural language processing (NLP) tasks are unified under the \textit{text-to-text} paradigm, in which models consume text inputs and produce text outputs \citep{LiuT52020, anthropic2025system, singh2025openai, yang2025qwen3, google2026gemini31}.
 Theoretically, this paradigm is appealing because the same pre-trained model, linguistic interface, and decoding procedure can be applied across diverse applications that traditionally required different architectures.
 Empirically, this paradigm has been particularly successful for intrinsically \textit{generative} tasks such as question answering, summarization, translation, and code generation \citep{Clark2018-ri, Hendrycks2020-cb, Chen2021-nq, srivastava2023beyond, NEURIPS2024_ad236edc, kazemi-etal-2025-big, Li2025-zf, Center-for-AI-Safety2026-sh}.
 Here, the need to produce coherent, contextually appropriate text aligns naturally with the language modeling objectives used to pre-train LLMs, such as autoregressive next-token prediction \citep{radford2019language, Brown2020-ni}.

 However, the \textit{text-to-text} paradigm is less suited to \textit{predictive} tasks such as classification and regression \citep{Lukasik2025-ak}.
 Unlike generative tasks whose outputs are naturally text, predictive tasks seek discrete labels or continuous scalars.
 In regression, this mismatch makes text generation suboptimal because predictive quality depends on numerical error, whereas language modeling penalizes token mismatches.
 For example, if the target is 1.0, a regression objective like MSE prefers 0.9 to 0.1, whereas a language modeling objective like cross-entropy treats them as discrete tokens and remains agnostic to numerical proximity.
 Recent work has explored how to adapt LLMs to regression.
-Three major families have emerged (See Table~\ref{tab:regression-taxonomy}): \textit{autoregressive decoding} \citep{vacareanu2024from, Song2024-kc, Song2025-dx, Akhauri2025-rf}, \textit{regression-aware inference} \citep{Lukasik2024-yt, Lukasik2025-ak, Chiang2025-ax}, and \textit{predictive heads} \citep{xin2021berxit, Wang2022-ko, Zhuang2023-om, Fernandes2023-ty, Zhang2024-tz, tang2025understanding, nguyen2024predicting}.
+Three major families have emerged (see Table~\ref{tab:regression-taxonomy}): \textit{autoregressive decoding} \citep{vacareanu2024from, Song2024-kc, Song2025-dx, Akhauri2025-rf}, \textit{regression-aware inference} \citep{Lukasik2024-yt, Lukasik2025-ak, Chiang2025-ax}, and \textit{predictive heads} \citep{xin2021berxit, Wang2022-ko, Zhuang2023-om, Fernandes2023-ty, Zhang2024-tz, tang2025understanding, nguyen2024predicting}.
 Autoregressive methods simply prompt the LLM.
 Regression-aware methods complement next-token generation with regression-aware decision rules that explicitly minimize numerical error.
 Predictive heads avoid text generation entirely by finetuning a predictive head (e.g., a linear layer) attached to the LLM to directly output numerical estimates.

 Autoregressive decoding is simplest and most faithful to how LLMs are pre-trained \citep{vacareanu2024from}.
 Consequently, it is least aligned with the numerical nature of regression targets, since decoding is based on token probabilities rather than numerical proximity.
 Regression-aware inference seeks to remedy this mismatch by forming predictions from the LLM’s output distribution using Bayes-optimal decision rules to directly minimize the loss metric, such as the posterior mean under mean squared error \citep{Lukasik2024-yt, Lukasik2025-ak}.
 However, approximating this posterior often requires sampling multiple outputs or enumerating candidate targets, thereby increasing computation at inference time.
 Moreover, this approach only partially resolves the mismatch, since the posterior is still defined over textualized numbers (e.g., ``3.5'') rather than directly over the continuous output space.